 For several weeks, the skirmishes continued and the death toll among whites went above 500 (some accounts say 800), while the Sioux lost about 150 warriors.
 Eventually, a larger army force was mustered and, in late September 1862, the Battle of Wood Lake crushed the Sioux uprising.
 Most of the warriors surrendered by the end of September while Little Crow escaped to Canada.

-Reprisals against the Sioux
+Reprisals Against the Sioux

 Almost 400 Sioux warriors were put through the mockery of trials by a military commission.

-The Indians had little or no understanding of the white man’s legal proceedings, not that being knowledgeable would have made any difference; the outcomes had been decided before proceedings began.
+They had little or no understanding of the white man’s legal proceedings, not that being knowledgeable would have made any difference; the outcomes had been decided before proceedings began.
 Vengeance was the only operating guideline; justice would have to take a seat outside for a while.

 The Ultimate Price